dfsnow/opentimes/site/content/about.md

 In this case, a travel time is just how long it takes to get from location A to location B while following a road or path network.
 Think Google Maps or your favorite smartphone mapping service.
 OpenTimes provides billions of these times, all pre-calculated from public data.
-It also provides the distance traveled for each time.
-However, unlike a smartphone map, OpenTimes does not provide the route itself.
+However, unlike a smartphone map, OpenTimes does not provide the route itself, only the time between the two points.

 #### What are the times between?